electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Go to the "dev" directory.
+6. Go to the "dev" directory.

-1. Delete all unnecessary builds of your IMP application code, *flagged* builds will not be deleted.
+7. Delete all unnecessary builds of your IMP application code, *flagged* builds will not be deleted.
-  `impt dg builds --remove`

 ```
-> impt dg builds -r
+> impt dg builds --remove
 The following entities will be deleted:
 Deployment:
   id:  4c8a43e9-d3c4-3019-1219-456e30d972ac